getodk/docs/odkx-src/app-designer-prereqs.rst

 Java
 --------
-Make sure Java 7 or higher is installed on the computer you plan to use.
+Make sure Java 8 or higher is installed on the computer you plan to use.
 If it is not, `download and install it <https://java.com/en/download/>`_.
 If you are using MacOSX, it may require special care and attention.
 See `MacOSX Java install <https://docs.oracle.com/javase/7/docs/webnotes/install/mac/mac-jdk.html>`_ and `MacOSX Java FAQ <https://docs.oracle.com/javase/7/docs/webnotes/install/mac/mac-install-faq.html>`_.

 .. _app-designer-prereqs-nodejs:

 NodeJS
 ---------
-You must use Version 6.2.2 or higher.
-To avoid directory path problems on Windows, we require :program:`npm` version 3, and that is only available on this node release (or higher).
+You must use Version 12 or higher.
+To avoid directory path problems on Windows, we require :program:`npm` version 6.9 or higher (generally npm will be bundled with NodeJS installer).
 Follow the `instructions to install NodeJS <https://nodejs.org/en/>`_.

 .. _app-designer-prereqs-nodejs-windows:

 For Windows
 ~~~~~~~~~~~~~~~

-After installing NodeJS, ensure the location of the :file:`npm` folder is added to the *PATH* variable of your system.
+When installing on Windows you can use an automated :program:`NodeJS` installer the uses :program:`Chocolatey`.
+If you chose not to let the installer use :program:`Chocolatey` to install a bunch of packages after installing :program:`NodeJS`, you will need to ensure the location of the :file:`npm` folder is added to the *PATH* variable of your system.
 If it is not, subsequent calls to access grunt will fail.
 For example: :file:`C:\\Users\\[username]\\AppData\\Roaming\\npm`.
 For instructions on modifying *PATH*, see the section at the bottom of this page called Add adb to your *PATH* For Windows.
 Instead of navigating to the location of Android SDK, navigate to the location of the :file:`npm` folder.

 .. _app-designer-prereqs-nodejs-unix: